hashicorp/terraform/website/docs/language/settings/terraform-cloud/configuring-terraform-cloud.html.md

 ## Workspaces

-Terraform can be configured to work with multiple Terraform Cloud workspaces using [Terraform's named workspaces feature](/docs/cli/workspaces/index.html) or a single explicit Terraform Cloud workspace.
+Terraform can be configured to work with multiple Terraform Cloud workspaces using Terraform's [named workspaces feature](/docs/cli/workspaces/index.html) or a single explicit Terraform Cloud workspace.
+In the multi-workspace case, subcommands of `terraform workspace` (e.g. `list`, `new`, `select`) manage remote Terraform Cloud workspaces for the current configuration.

+The `workspaces` block of the `cloud` configuration determines how Terraform maps workspaces for the current configuration to Terraform Cloud workspaces in the given organization.

+There are some slight differences between local and remote workspaces:

 * _Terraform CLI workspaces_ are representations of multiple state files associated with a single _configuration_.
 They typically represent multiple _deployment environments_ that the single